top of page

 • Key Man Coverage will help protect your organization by offering benefits to your business in the event of an untimely loss of your key players.

-• Business Continuation Plans offer protection that would provide needed cash flow if a business owner suddenly dies.
+• Business Continuation Plans offer protection to provide needed cash flow if a business owner dies.

 • Short-term Disability benefits may prove valuable in the wake of a prolonged illness with complications that affect staff members.